safespring/web/content/en/services/storage.md

 Our cloud storage is fully automated and flexible, allowing you to create new volumes with just a few easy steps.
 Plus, it's cost-effective, allowing you to purchase storage based on your actual needs and usage patterns rather than anticipating future requirements.

-### Fast, Large, and Archive Options

-**FAST**: Optimized for extremely fast storage (IOPS) using SSD hard disks, this service is ideal for transaction-intensive applications like databases.

-**LARGE**: This service uses mechanical SAS hard disks with NVRAM write cache for a balance of price and performance, making it suitable for file storage and operating systems.

-**ARCHIVE**: This object storage service uses SMR hard disks and offers access to an S3 interface, making it ideal for large volumes of data like e-archives or web applications for publishing.
+This object storage service uses SMR hard disks and offers access to an S3 interface, making it ideal for large volumes of data like e-archives or web applications for publishing.

 ### Other Benefits